3box/3box/README.md

 ## Getting Started

 ### Users
-👤 Manage your web3 profile and storage drive at [3Box Hub](https://3box.io/hub)
+👤 Visit [3Box Hub](https://3box.io/hub) to manage your web3 profile and storage drive

 ### Developers
-👩‍💻 Explore [`3box-js`](https://www.github.com/3box/3box-js) to integrate decentralized **identity**, **auth**, **profiles**, **storage**, and **messaging** to your web app.
+ Visit our documentation site to learn more about our 👩‍💻 Explore [`3box-js`](https://www.github.com/3box/3box-js) to integrate decentralized **identity**, **auth**, **profiles**, **storage**, and **messaging** to your web app.

 ### Community